HariSekhon/DevOps-Bash-tools/README.md

 - `mac_rmdir.sh` - safely delete a directory on Mac only if it is empty of actual data, by first removing macOS hidden metadata files and dirs such as `.fseventsd/`, `.Spotlight-V100/` and `.DS_Store` - straight `rmdir` fails otherwise
 - `mac_iso_to_usb.sh` - converts a given ISO file to a USB bootable image and burns it onto a given or detected inserted USB drive
 - `mac_ramdisk.sh` - creates a mac ramdisk of given MB size.
 Useful for performance, or even testing disk write scripts such as `disk_speed_write_*.sh` without wearing out your SSD
+- `mac_delete_local_snapshots.sh` - deletes local macOS snapshots to free up disk space.
+When there is a substantial discrepancy between what the `df -h` command and the Finder UI shows, this is often the cause
 - `copy_to_clipboard.sh` - copies stdin or string arg to system clipboard on Linux or Mac
 - `paste_from_clipboard.sh` - pastes from system clipboard to stdout on Linux or Mac
 - `paste_from_clipboard_upon_changes.sh` - pastes from system clipboard to stdout on Linux or Mac whenever the clipboard changes